Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Melinda Clemons: When I joined Capital Impact, there was an existing loan portfolio and pipeline.
 Upon a further look at our Detroit loans, it was clear that there wasn’t a large representation of developers of color, and those loans that were to developers of color were challenged.
 That was for a number of reasons: lack of resources, lack of knowledge, lack of know-how, and lack of projects on the part of the developers.
 I raised the alarm internally at Capital Impact, and all hands were on deck, which inevitably led to the creation of the EDI program.
 I think it really shed light on a problem that we were having in Detroit.
 It hadn’t been pointed out that there was such a lack of capital for developers of color.
 And it was one of the first programs that really did that, which was truly innovative at the time.
 And it also allowed other organizations to see this issue and participate as well.

-Elizabeth Luther: The EDI program is focused on supporting real estate developers of color through training, technical assistance, and capital solutions.
-It has really two goals, which are supporting neighborhood improvements in Detroit, and then wealth building for real estate developers who identify as racial or ethnic minorities..
+Elizabeth Luther: The EDI program is focused on supporting emerging real estate developers through training, technical assistance, and capital solutions.
+It has really two goals, which are supporting neighborhood improvements in Detroit, and then wealth building for real estate developers.
 We have since replicated it in Washington, D.C., and are now looking to replicate it in at least two other markets around the country over the next one to two years.
 So it is really exciting to have incubated a program in Detroit that we are now scaling and developing more resources for nationally and shoring up at the enterprise level in order to be able to meet those same goals in other markets, hopefully with even bigger and better outcomes.

 Ian Wiesner: Local residents, local leaders, local stakeholders understand what the community needs better than Capital Impact ever will.
 So it is really critical that we listen to those voices and those informed opinions.
 Because that is how we are going to be successful.
 If we ignore that, we are going to end up putting our resources in the wrong places, and that is not going to help the community.
 By listening to community voices, we are able to better understand where our capital is needed, and that is ultimately going to be what benefits the community most.
 It is also what is going to make our investments most successful.

-Eddie Carrington: when I found out about the EDI program, immediately, I knew I wanted to apply and try to take advantage of this program that basically upskilled local developers of color to a point where hopefully we feel comfortable developing larger projects outside of the single-family projects that a majority of minority developers here in Detroit take advantage of.
+Eddie Carrington: When I found out about the EDI program, immediately, I knew I wanted to apply and try to take advantage of this program that basically upskilled local developers to a point where hopefully we feel comfortable developing larger projects outside of the single-family projects that we usually take advantage of.
 And I came to understand that CDFIs are a little bit different than a typical bank because they are willing to make adjustments and accommodations.
 And with EDI, Capital Impact is providing solutions that can help us take better advantage of the redevelopment opportunities here in Detroit.

-Michael Rhodes: A focal point of our investment has been making sure that Detroit’s economic recovery was inclusive.
-This meant that the neighborhoods didn’t get left behind from the beginning of our involvement in Detroit.
+Michael Rhodes: A focal point of our investment has been making sure that Detroit’s economic recovery encompassed all neighborhoods.
 The constant feedback we got from all of our partners had been “what about the neighborhoods?”
 In our earliest conversations with Mayor Mike Duggan, he shared that, as important as all the economic development activity in downtown and Midtown Detroit was, Detroit would not be whole if we didn’t bring back the neighborhoods.
 Taking what we heard, we knew that our supportive Detroit Neighborhoods Fund would be an ideal vehicle to help drive development in the neighborhoods.
 The Coe at West Village, a $4 million mixed-income, mixed-use development that opened in November 2017, is a case in point.
 That was the first new mixed-use construction project in a neighborhood in more than 30 years.

 Melinda Clemons: I think (the EDI program) is going to have an amazing impact each year that it has a new cohort of developers.
 They not only have a personal asset now, which helps with their own personal economic development, but they also have the asset of knowledge, which they can then transfer to others.
 We are seeing the field grow bigger and bigger each year as new cohorts come out, which is really amazing and nice to see.
 I still get calls all the time about the program.
 Like, can you get me in, or can you talk to someone, or when is the next project coming along?
 It really has clout in the industry, which, to Capital Impact’s credit, is really a great thing that we can expand nationwide.